conanzhangtech/CDT_phishing_m3/README.md

 # CDT_phishing_m3

-THIS RESPOSITORY IS PRIVATE AND IS NOT TO BE SHAED WITH ANYONE OTHER THAN CYBER YOUTH SINGAPORE AND ITS CURRICULUM DEVELOPMENT TEAM, UNLESS OTHERWISE STATED.
+THIS REPOSITORY IS PRIVATE AND IS NOT TO BE SHAED WITH ANYONE OTHER THAN CYBER YOUTH SINGAPORE AND ITS CURRICULUM DEVELOPMENT TEAM, UNLESS OTHERWISE STATED.

 ## PREREQUISITE

-#### In this section, I will be explaining what are the required packages bbefore we start the installation.
+#### In this section, we will be explaining what are the required packages before we start the installation.
 1. Ubuntu 18.04 and above
 > https://ubuntu.com/download/desktop
 2. nginx web server package